 Asset Map: Did you know that St. John’s is the most common name for an Episcopal congregation?
 Whether named for the Baptizer or the Evangelist, our congregations are excited to participate in the Good Book Club and share more about where God has called them to minister.
 The Episcopal Asset Map is a grassroots populated site that shares how we as The Episcopal Church are living out Christ’s call to us.
 Visit our Facebook page throughout the season of Epiphany for a short reflection on the daily reading and some stories about how God is at work across the Church!

 This Week in John: Weekly emails by Forward Movement will preview the upcoming readings to provide context and background.
 The emails also will feature the ministries of partner organizations.
-Sign up with the subscription form to the right!
+Sign up here!

 Introducing the Gospel of John: The Montreal Diocesan Theological College in the Anglican Church of Canada is hosting a 90-minute webinar about the Gospel of John on January 13 from 7 to 8.30 p.m.
 (EST).
 The Gospel of John is beautifully written and compelling.
-It tells complex and wonderful stories, alludes frequently to other passages in scripture, internal references, and structural elements that help highlight repeated themes of the good news it shares.
-But it is unlike any other part of Scripture and can be challenging to understand.
-This 90 minute online webinar provides a foundation for students to read the Gospel of John for themselves by offering an overview of the content, structure, and key themes of the Gospel of John.
-It aims to provide students with an “infrastructure” that will help them make sense of the gospel as they read it through and come to a deeper appreciation of the text and how it is speaking to their lives.
-Come with your questions about the first week of the Good Book Club and learn about the remainder of the gospel.
+It tells complex and wonderful stories, alludes frequently to other passages of Scripture, and contains many structural elements that highlight repeated themes of the good news it has to share.
+But it also unlike any other part of Scripture and can be challenging to understand.
+This 90 minute online webinar provides a foundation for students to read the Gospel of John for themselves by offering an overview of the gospel’s content, structure, and key themes.
+Join us to learn about the gospel and then read it throughout the season of Epiphany to come to a deeper appreciation of the text and hear it speak to your lives in new ways.
 Taught by the Rev. Dr. Jesse Zink, principal of Montreal Diocesan Theological College

 Self(ie)-Reflections: Missional Voices will host a weekly video series with leaders (laity, clergy, and seminarians) from around the Episcopal Church reflecting on where they see the mission of God in each week’s readings.